Last updated October 2023

-Listen to our Consumerpedia podcast about the story below:
+Listen to our Consumerpedia podcast episode on the story below:

-Even if a retailer promises savings of 60 percent or more, it’s probably a marketing gimmick, not a genuine discount—and likely not the lowest available price.
+This shady sales practice keeps getting worse.
+Even if a retailer promises savings of 60 percent or more, it’s probably just a marketing gimmick, not a genuine discount—and likely not the lowest available price.
 Before buying, shop around to make sure you’re not overpaying.
-Fortunately, there are a few easy ways to do that.
+Here’s how to do that.

-There are dozens of smartphone apps and websites that can help you shop for the lowest prices quickly, including Honey, PriceGrabber, ShopSavvy, and Yahoo!
+There are dozens of smartphone apps and websites that scour the internet for the best deals.
+Our favorites among them are PayPal Honey, PriceGrabber.com, ShopSavvy.com, and Yahoo!
 Shopping.
 Amazon’s price-checking tool is integrated into its mobile app.
-And we find CamelCamelCamel, which tracks price histories of items sold by Amazon for the past year, is often helpful with identifying how low an item’s price might go on that site.
+And CamelCamelCamel.com, which tracks price histories of items sold by Amazon for the past year, is often helpful for identifying how low an item’s price might go on that site.

-None of these search options work perfectly; we’re often frustrated by false leads.
-But we find that by spending a few minutes using these tools usually results in big savings.
+Unfortunately, we find none of these search options work perfectly; we often get shown frustrating false leads.
+But spending a few minutes using these tools usually pays off.

-When making purchases online, you’ll often see spaces where you can enter a promotional or coupon code.
+When buying merch online, you’ll often see spaces where you can enter a promotional or coupon code.
 These spaces may as well be labeled “Hey!
 Here’s free money!”
-Do an internet search for discount codes for the site (for example, search for “Lands’ End discount code”).
-There are several websites that try to track these deals; we most often check CouponCabin, RetailMeNot, and SlickDeals.
+Do an internet search for discount codes for whatever site you’re browsing (for example, “Lands’ End discount code”).
+There are several websites that track these deals; we most often check CouponCabin.com, RetailMeNot.com, and Slickdeals.net.